-This issue, "Representing Lesbian Subjectivities" is a result of guest editor Patricia Cronin's February 1994 symposium.
-Inside, Harmony Hammond critiques recent "Bad Girls" and "Stonewall" exhibitions as being ahistorical, lesbophobic, and taking a commodifying approach to work by lesbian artists; Liz Kotz focuses on problematic expressions of lesbian sexuality that include the male body, male homosexuality, cutting, scarification, and S/M practice; Mary Gossy theorizes that lesbian genitals are virtually invisible to the non-lesbian eye (looking particularly at pornography); and Eve Oishi uses Audre Lorde's "Uses for the Erotic" to theorize lesbian eroticism in recent video by four lesbians of color.
-Noteworthy reviews include, among several others, Judith Page's review of "Face of the Gods: Art and Altars of Africa and the African Americas," Kathy L. Maschke's review of Judy Bamber's sexually explicit and hyper-realistic oil paintings, and Bernadine Heller-Greenman's review of Clive King's recent exhibition.
+This issue, Representing Lesbian Subjectivities, is a result of guest editor Patricia Cronin's February 1994 symposium.
+Inside, Harmony Hammond critiques recent Bad Girls and Stonewall exhibitions as being ahistorical, lesbophobic, and taking a commodifying approach to work by lesbian artists; Liz Kotz focuses on problematic expressions of lesbian sexuality that include the male body, male homosexuality, cutting, scarification, and S/M practice; Mary Gossy theorizes that lesbian genitals are virtually invisible to the non-lesbian eye (looking particularly at pornography); and Eve Oishi uses Audre Lorde's Uses for the Erotic to theorize lesbian eroticism in recent video by four lesbians of color.

 For more information, please contact email@example.com